gladykov/crowdlaw/README.md

 Install and start using - app should be self-explanatory.
 If it is not, there is always room for improvement.

-## Why there is no PyPi module?

-App is intended for people not familiar with those technologies and installer is crucial, this is why only single distribution channel, to make life easier.
-Still you can clone this repo, install requirements and run through `python -m src.main`
-But if there will be additional benefit from PyPi package, I assume I can add in the future.

 ## Example project

 https://gitlab.com/gladykov/example-project-for-crowd-law

+## PyPi

+PyPi module is intended only for preview / development purpose, as main channel of distribution should be provided installer.
+`pip install corwdlaw`

 ## I found an issue!